hector7/rest-api-react-models/README.md

         })
     })

+Represent a field which can be null:

+    import { Schema } from  '@rest-api/react-models'

+    const testSchema = Schema({
+        nullableField: {
+            type: String,
+            nullable: true,
+            required: true
+        }
+    })

 For a model with metadata, you can represent with following arguments (declaring the data that endpoint sends):

     import { Model, Schema } from  '@rest-api/react-models'